My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Guys, when a woman pulls away sexually—is less and less interested in being intimate or having sex with you—this means she is feeling emotionally disconnected from you.
-Although this should be OBVIOUS, there are many (many) men who act clueless.
+Guys, when a woman pulls away sexually—when she is less and less interested in being intimate or having sex with you—this means she is feeling emotionally disconnected from you.
+Although this may be obvious, many men may not recognize this fundamental phenomenon.

 - When you reach for her hand she pulls away or keeps her hands unavailable—holding purse, arms crossed, etc.